 One or more audio files changed in length.

 This is how I encountered the bug: we had recording sessions with our band and had completed the first session.
+In the studio, we could listen to all tracks without any problems.
 After some time, when our sound engineer opened the project again, he encountered the error message above for some files.
 After listening through the projects, he discovered that a large number of audio clips could not be played back anymore.
 We had one backup of the project we had made right after the recording session, but unfortunately it contained the same corrupted files.
 This meant that we had to repeat the recording session 🙁

-For a more thorough analysis, I compared working files with corrupted files using a Hex editor, in which each single byte in the file can be visualized.
+For a more thorough analysis, I compared working files with corrupted files using a Hex editor, in which each single byte in the file can be visualized in hexadecimal representation.
 The first bytes of an intact wave file look like this:

 For a detailed description of each byte, refer to this page.
 In short, these are the contents of the wave file header:

 - Bytes 1-4: RIFF chunk descriptor

 - Bytes 5-8: chuck size (total number of bytes in the file after this block)

 - Bytes 17-20: subchunk 1 size (in this case